osalvador/ReplicaDB/docs/docs.md

 <br>
 ## 4.1 CSV files Connector

-The CSV File Connector uses the [Apache Commons CSV](https://commons.apache.org/proper/commons-csv/) library for read and write the CSV files.
+The CSV File Connector uses the [Apache Commons CSV](https://commons.apache.org/proper/commons-csv/) library to read and write the CSV files.

 To define a CSV file, set the `source-connect` or `sink-connect` parameter to `file:/...`.